fdrgsp/cali/README.md

 #### DF/F Calculation

+**Purpose**: ΔF/F (Delta F over F) is a standard fluorescence normalization method in calcium imaging that represents relative changes in fluorescence intensity.
+This normalization accounts for baseline differences in fluorescence between cells and provides a measure of relative activity.

+**Calculation**:

+$\Delta F/F(t) = \frac{F(t) - F_0(t)}{F_0(t)}$

+where:

+- $F(t)$ is the raw fluorescence at time $t$
+- $F_0(t)$ is the baseline fluorescence estimated from a sliding window

+The baseline $F_0(t)$ is computed by taking the 10th percentile of the fluorescence within a sliding window centered at each time point.

+**GUI Parameters**:

+- **Window Size** (ms): Size of the sliding window for baseline calculation

 #### OASIS Deconvolution

+**Purpose**: This implementation uses the [OASIS algorithm](https://github.com/j-friedrich/OASIS) (Friedrich et al., 2017) to deconvolve the calcium signal (ΔF/F) to infer the underlying spike activity.

+`OASIS` is used on each ROI to estimate the ΔF/F calcium traces noise level (later used for calcium peaks detection) and to both obtain a deconvolved (denoised) calcium trace and an inferred spike train trace.

+**GUI Parameters**:
+Currently, only the following parameters are exposed in the GUI:

+- **Decay Constant** ($\tau$, seconds): Time constant for calcium decay.
+If set to 0 (auto), `OASIS` will estimate it from the data.

+The other `OASIS` parameters are for now set to default values:

+- for noise estimation:

+  - **AR Model**: 1 (first-order autoregressive model)
+  - **Method**: median
+  - **Lags**: 10
+  - **Fudge Factor**: 0.98

+- for deconvolution:

+   - **Penalty**: 1 (L1 penalty for spike inference)

 ### Analysis

 #### Calcium Peak Detection

+**Purpose**: Identify significant calcium transients (peaks) in the deconvolved ΔF/F trace.

+**Calculation**: Peaks are detected using [scipy.signal.find_peaks](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).

+We use height, prominence and minimum distance thresholds to identify peaks.

+There are two modes to determine the height thresholds:

+- **MULTIPLIER**: height threshold is computed dynamically for each ROI as a multiple of the noise level estimated during OASIS deconvolution (recommended).

+- **GLOBAL**: fixed absolute height value specified by the user.
+The exact same value is used for all ROIs in all wells/fovs.
+This can be useful mainly for testing purposes as it does not adapt to different noise levels across ROIs.

+The prominence threshold is always computed as a multiple of the noise level estimated during OASIS deconvolution.

+Minimum distance between peaks is specified in milliseconds and determines how close in time two peaks can be to be considered separate events.

+After detection, the following metrics are computed for each ROI:

+- Peak amplitudes (Deconvolved ΔF/F values at peak locations (a.u.))
+- Calcium Peaks Event frequency: number of peaks per second
+- Inter-event intervals (IEI): time between consecutive peaks

+After detection, the following metrics are computed for each ROI:

+- Peak amplitudes (Deconvolved ΔF/F values at peak locations (a.u.))
+- Calcium Peaks Event frequency: number of peaks per second
+- Inter-event intervals (IEI): time between consecutive peaks

+**GUI Parameters**:

+- **Height Mode**:  MULTIPLIER (× noise level) or GLOBAL (absolute value)
+- **Height Value**: Threshold for peak amplitude (value * noise if MULTIPLIER mode, absolute value if GLOBAL)
+- **Prominence Multiplier**: Minimum prominence relative to noise
+- **Min Distance** (ms): Minimum time between consecutive peaks

 #### Calcium Burst Detection

+**Purpose**: Detect periods of sustained elevated population activity in calcium signals.
+Bursts represent synchronized network events where many cells are co-active.

+**Calculation**: Burst detection operates on population-level activity:

+1. **Population Activity**: Compute mean deconvolved ΔF/F across all active ROIs
+2. **Smoothing**: Apply Gaussian filter to reduce noise (optional))
+3. **Threshold**: Detect periods where smoothed activity exceeds a fraction of maximum
+4. **Duration Filter**: Keep only bursts lasting at least minimum duration

+**GUI Parameters**:

+- **Burst Threshold** (%): Percentage of maximum smoothed activity
+- **Min Duration** (ms): Minimum burst duration to retain
+- **Gaussian Sigma** (s): Smoothing parameter for population activity

+**Computed Metrics**:

+- Burst count
+- Average burst duration
+- Average inter-burst interval
+- Burst onset/offset times

 #### Inferred Spikes Thresholding

+**Purpose**: Convert continuous spike probability traces from OASIS into binary spike trains by applying an adaptive threshold.

+**Calculation**: Threshold is computed adaptively based on the distribution of positive (non-zero) spike values:

+There are two modes to determine the spike threshold:

+- **MULTIPLIER**: threshold is computed dynamically for each ROI as a multiple of the noise level estimated as Median Absolute Deviation (MAD) of the positive spike values (recommended).

+- **GLOBAL**: fixed absolute threshold value specified by the user.
+The exact same value is used for all ROIs in all wells/fovs.
+This can be useful mainly for testing purposes as it does not adapt to different noise levels across ROIs.

+**GUI Parameters**:

+- **Threshold Mode**: MULTIPLIER (× MAD estimated noise level) or GLOBAL (absolute value)
+- **Spike Threshold Value**: Threshold for spike detection (value * noise if MULTIPLIER mode, absolute value if GLOBAL)

 #### Inferred Spikes Burst Detection

+**Purpose**: Detect periods of sustained elevated population spiking activity.
+Spike bursts represent synchronized network firing events.

+**Calculation**: Similar to calcium burst detection, but operates on binary spike trains:

+1. **Population Spike Rate**: Compute fraction of active ROIs per frame
+2. **Smoothing**: Apply Gaussian filter with standard deviation $\sigma$ (optional)
+3. **Threshold**: Detect periods where smoothed rate exceeds percentage threshold
+4. **Duration Filter**: Keep bursts lasting at least minimum duration

+**GUI Parameters**:

+- **Burst Threshold** (%): Percentage of ROIs that must be active
+- **Min Duration** (ms): Minimum burst duration
+- **Gaussian Sigma** (s): Smoothing parameter

+**Computed Metrics**:

+- Number of network bursts
+- Average burst duration
+- Average inter-burst interval
+- Population firing rate during bursts

 #### Inferred Spikes Max-Lag Cross-Correlation

+**Purpose**: Quantify temporal relationships between spike trains by computing cross-correlograms (CCGs).

+**Calculation**:

+1. **Input**: Two binary spike trains (arrays of 0s and 1s where 1 = spike, 0 = no spike)
+2. **For each lag**: Shift one spike train relative to the other by ± lag frames and compute normalized dot product (spike coincidence count, normalized by the geometric mean of spike counts)
+3. **Find maximum**: Return the correlation value and lag that gives the highest correlation

+**Output**: Two heatmaps are generated:

+- **Correlation Matrix**: Maximum correlation values (range: 0 to 1, where 1 = perfect synchrony at optimal lag, 0 = no temporal relationship)
+- **Lag Matrix**: Lag values in frames (± frame shifts where maximum correlation occurs)
+   - Positive lag: ROI j spikes lag behind ROI i
+   - Negative lag: ROI j spikes lead ROI i
+   - Lag = 0: Synchronous activity

+**GUI Parameters**:

+- **Max Lag** (ms): Maximum time offset to search

+**Summary Metric**: Global synchrony = median of row means (excluding diagonal)

 #### Inferred Spikes Jitter Synchrony

+**Purpose**: Measure synchrony between spike trains within a temporal tolerance window.

+**Calculation**: For each pair of ROIs, compute bidirectional jitter synchrony:

+1. Input: Two binary spike trains (arrays of 0s and 1s representing spike times).
+2. For each spike in neuron i, check whether neuron j fires within a small time tolerance window (e.g., ±2 frames).
+If yes, count this as a coincident spike.
+3. Repeat in the opposite direction: For each spike in neuron j, check whether neuron i fires within the same tolerance window.
+4. Combine coincidences: add the coincidences from both directions.
+5. Normalize: divide the total coincidences by the total number of spikes across both neurons.
+This yields a synchrony score between 0 and 1, where:
+   - 0 → no spikes occur near each other
+   - 1 → every spike from both neurons has a partner within the jitter window

+**GUI Parameters**:

+- **Jitter Window** (ms): Temporal tolerance for spike coincidence

+**Summary Metric**: Global synchrony = median of row means (excluding diagonal)